lithops-cloud/lithops/docs/source/compute_config/ibm_vpc.md

 ## VM Management

-Lithops for IBM VPC follows a Mater-Worker architecrue (1:N).
+Lithops for IBM VPC follows a Mater-Worker architecture (1:N).

 All the VMs, including the master VM, are automatically stopped after a configurable timeout (see hard/soft dismantle timeouts).